-Salma Hayek, interview for O Magazine

 - The flow of English (thought groups, linking, and connected speech)

-While speaking clearly and communicating effectively should always be your top priorities, I encourage you to get even more specific about your accent reduction goals.
+While speaking clearly and communicating effectively should always be your top priorities, I encourage you to get even more specific about your accent goals.

 I’ve found that many people spend too much time on the sounds of English, and not enough time on the rhythm, music, and melody of English.